gbbirkisson/gbb-is/content/posts/2022-05-11-private-ca-with-make/index.md

 ## Setup

-How do accomplish this?
+How do we accomplish this?
 Well we are going to create 3 Makefiles:

 ```
 <DIR>